 Writing helps develop reading skills; and reading helps develop writing skills.
 In fact, research shows that reading and writing develop hand in hand.
 Raz-Plus offers specific activities for responses to reading and poetry writing lessons to help students apply, synthesize, and evaluate text and develop traits of good writing.

 Numerous Reading A-Z products feature opportunities for writing.
 Here are a few examples.

 - Extend the Lesson writing activities on nearly every leveled book's lesson plan offer practice writing in different genres.

 - Comprehension Quizzes for Levels C and above contain extended response questions, which require students to answer in writing an open-ended question using sound reasoning.
 This allows educators to measure skills that are difficult to assess with multiple-choice.

-Common Core Supplements, Close Reading Packs, and Paired Book Lessons require students to find evidence from multiple places within a text or from multiple texts to write an answer to a Key Question.
+Lesson Supplements, Close Reading Packs, and Paired Book Lessons require students to find evidence from multiple places within a text or from multiple texts to write an answer to a Key Question.
 The resource sets include graphic organizers as well.

 Models of Good Writing

 Reading A–Z books offer excellent models of how to put ideas together to explain or persuade with one’s writing.
 For example, the book To Drill or Not to Drill? provides students a model for pro/con writing.
 This book gives readers information on both sides of a heated debate: whether or not to drill for oil in Alaska’s Arctic National Wildlife Refuge (ANWR).
 The book includes a history of American oil along with reasons to drill in ANWR, reasons not to drill, and the science and law behind it all.
 Writing models exist for younger students as well.
 How to Make Ice Cream provides students with a model for a how–to book.
 Students can also follow the list of ingredients and the five easy steps to make their own ice cream.